In June, data journalist David Yanofsky wrote a Quartz article about chart design, “It’s OK not to start your y-axis at zero.”

 — Ramez Naam (@ramez) November 19, 2015

-Today, the National Review tweeted this incredibly misleading chart about climate change, inadvertently proving Quartz and Vox right.
+Today, the National Review tweeted this (now-deleted) incredibly misleading chart about climate change, inadvertently proving Quartz and Vox right.

 Twitter had a field day with it.